 Modern & Medieval Languages

 A degree in Modern and Medieval Languages at Cambridge combines the study of two languages at the highest level with in-depth exploration of the literature, culture and history of the countries in which those languages are spoken.
-Students with two foreign languages at sixth-form may continue to study both at Cambridge, but any student starting a degree in MML may take up their second language from scratch.
+Students with two foreign languages at sixth-form level may continue to study both at Cambridge, but any student starting a degree in MML may take up their second language from scratch.
 We'd emphasize that students with a single foreign language at A Level or equivalent are very welcome to apply and will be considered very seriously.

 Language work is combined with cultural, literary and historical elements from the outset; there is also the opportunity to study linguistics.
 In the first two years of the degree (Part I), students work to consolidate their language skills, before setting off to test their abilities in real-life contexts during the Year Abroad.
 The Faculty offers extensive advice to students planning their Year Abroad, but also allows them considerable freedom in choosing where to go and what to do there: studying in a foreign university, teaching in a school as a language assistant, or doing paid work are all possibilities.
 In the fourth year (Part II), students continue their language work at a very high level (typically specializing in a single language), while broadening and deepening their knowledge of foreign cultures with a range of advanced literary, historical and comparative papers, and dissertations based on personal research.
 These aspects of the course are frequently taught and supervised by international experts, and serve to make the degree in languages at Cambridge unique in its intellectual scope.
-Further information on the course is available here.

 MML at Caius